 As the most common external parasite, fleas can make your pet uncomfortable and lead to serious infections or diseases if left untreated.
-Here, our the Pacific Northwest list early signs of infection and explain what to do if your pet has fleas.
+Here, our Everett list early signs of infection and explain what to do if your pet has fleas.

 What are fleas?